-Gorilla Glue and loose Tile, who would have thought?
+Gorilla Glue and loose Tile, who would have thought Gorilla Glue to be one of the best adhesive for shower tile repair?
 There are some repairs that need a simple fix (Like your loose shower tile).
 You can always go all in and do a full rip out and replace.
 For the latter, either call a contractor (or spend the next several weeks of your life) going through that process.
 What seems like a mountain to climb, you might find out you could have done a simple fix vs. ripping things out.
 Here is one example where we had some loose tile in our basement bathroom shower.

 Our loose Shower tile